athackst/vscode_ros2_workspace/README.md

 #### Docker image cannot be built:

-The dockerfile can be built but using devcontainer.json results in error messages like "docker container cannot connect to device [[gpu]]" means docker itself is installed, but not the above mentioned nvidia part
+The dockerfile can be built but using devcontainer.json results in error messages like "docker container cannot connect to device [[gpu]]" means docker itself is installed, but not the above mentioned nvidia part.
+Solution is, to follow the guide and the test with nvidia-smi as indicated here:
 [docker-nvidia(for GPU acceleration on Nvidia GPU hosts)](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)